protolambda/zrnt/README.md

 #### Globals

 Globals are split up as following:
 - `<something>Type`: a ZTYP SSZ type description, used to create typed views with.
+Some types can be derived from a `*Spec` only.
 - `<something>View`: a ZTYP SSZ view.
 This wraps a binary-tree backing, to provide typed a mutable interface to the persistent cached binary-tree datastructure.
-- `<something>SSZ`: a ZSSZ SSZ definition.
-Used to enhance native Go datastructures with SSZ type info, to directly hash/encode the raw data structures, without representing them as binary tree.
-- `<something>`: Other types are mostly just raw ZSSZ-compatible Go datastructures, and can be used with the corresponding `<something>SSZ`
-- `(state *BeaconStateView) Process<something>`: The processing functions are all prefixed, and attached to the beacon-state view.
+- `(spec *Spec) Process<something>`: The processing functions are all prefixed, and attached to the beacon-state view.
-- `(state *BeaconStateView) StateTransition`: the main transition function
+- `(spec *Spec) StateTransition`: The main transition function
-- `EpochsContext` and `(state *BeaconStateView) NewEpochsContext`: to efficiently transition, data that is used accross the epoch slot is cached in a special container.
+- `EpochsContext` and `(spec *Spec) NewEpochsContext`: to efficiently transition, data that is used accross the epoch slot is cached in a special container.
  This includes beacon proposers, committee shuffling, pubkey cache, etc. Functions to efficiently copy and update are included.
-- `GenesisFromEth1` and `KickStartState` two functions to create a `*BeaconStateView` and accompanying `*EpochsContext` with.
+- `(spec *Spec) GenesisFromEth1` and `KickStartState` two functions to create a `*BeaconStateView` and accompanying `*EpochsContext` with.

+The `Spec` type is very central, and enables multiple different spec configurations at the same time, as well as full customization of the configuration.
+Default configs are available in the `configs` package: `Mainnet` and `configs.Minimal`: preconfigured `*Spec`s to use for common tooling/tests.
+Alternatively, load phase0 and phase1 configs in `Spec` from YAML, and then embed them in a `Spec` object to use them.

 #### Working around lack of Generics